Efficient optimization of a regional water elevation model with an automatically generated adjoint: Open Research

 \section{Open Research}

-The model source code used to perform the presented experiments is publicly available.
-Firedrake, and its components, may be obtained from \mbox{\url{https://www.firedrakeproject.org}} (last access: 27 December 2022); Thetis may be obtained from \mbox{\url{http://thetisproject.org}} (last access: 27 December 2022).
+The model source code is publicly available.
+Firedrake, and its components, may be obtained from \mbox{\url{https://www.firedrakeproject.org}} (last access: 22 June 2023); Thetis may be obtained from \mbox{\url{http://thetisproject.org}} (last access: 22 June 2023).
 The exact software versions used to produce the results in this paper have been archived on Zenodo \cite{zenodo/Firedrake,zenodo/Thetis}.
-The model configuration as well as the model and observation time series used to produce the presented results are preserved on Zenodo \cite{zenodo/Data}.
+The model configuration as well as the model and observation time series used to produce the presented results are also available on Zenodo \cite{zenodo/Data}.
+Tidal forcing and inversion were computed with the Uptide Python package \cite{zenodo/Uptide}.
 Data analysis and visualization were carried out with Matplotlib \cite{hunter2007} and Iris \cite{iris2022} Python packages.

-The MEPS atmospheric forecast data can be obtained from the Norwegian Meteorological Institute, \url{https://github.com/metno/NWPdocs/wiki/Data-access} (last access: 27 December 2022).
-The ECMWF (European Centre for Medium-Range Weather Forecasts) HRES atmospheric forecast data can be accessed from the ECMWF services, subject to license restrictions, \url{https://www.ecmwf.int/en/forecasts/accessing-forecasts} (last access: 27 December 2022).
+The MEPS atmospheric forecast data can be obtained from the Norwegian Meteorological Institute, \url{https://github.com/metno/NWPdocs/wiki/Data-access} (last access: 22 June 2023).
+The ECMWF (European Centre for Medium-Range Weather Forecasts) HRES atmospheric forecast data can be accessed from the ECMWF services, subject to license restrictions, \url{https://www.ecmwf.int/en/forecasts/accessing-forecasts} (last access: 22 June 2023).
 The ERA5 reanalysis atmospheric data can be downloaded from the Copernicus Climate Change Service (C3S) Climate Data Store (CDS) \cite{era5}.
 The EHYPE river runoff data can be obtained from the Swedish Meteorological and Hydrological Institute, subject to license restrictions.
-The TPXO global tidal atlas (TPXO9-atlas-v1; \citeA{egbert2002}) can be obtained from \url{https://www.tpxo.net} (last access: 27 December 2022).
+The TPXO global tidal atlas (TPXO9-atlas-v1; \citeA{egbert2002}) can be obtained from \url{https://www.tpxo.net} (last access: 22 June 2023).
 Bathymetric data is provided by the \citeA{emodnet2020}.
 The observational data can be obtained from the Copernicus Marine Service \cite{cmems-baltic,cmems-northsea}.

 \acknowledgments